 3a.
 Revise the EIS to incorporate applicable public or agency comments, new studies or analyses, or other applicable information obtained.
 Provide an administrative draft copy of the revised EIS to the Service and the Interdisciplinary Team for review and comment.
 Incorporate comments and revise the document within 60 days of receipt of final comments.

 3b.
-Prepare a draft final FEIS to be submitted to the Service, formatted based on the requirements of NEPA and instructions provided by the Service.
+Prepare a draft final FEIS to be submitted to the Service, formatted based on the Council on Environmental Quality’s regulations for implementing NEPA and instructions provided by the Service.

 Meetings: